trofima/clean-architecture-playground/presentation.md

 _**What about tests? - You should start with them**_
 <br>Entities, Use Cases, Controllers and Presenters should be easy to test without need to render anything or use any testkits.
 You should be able to substitute all dependencies with spies (mocks).
 If you can't - you are doing something wrong.
+If you need complex testkits - you are doing something wrong.
 Should you test entites separately and substitute them with spies while testing use cases?
 I prefer not to because testing use cases and entities together ensures better system integrity.
 But entities may be very complex, leading to very complex test setup for use cases.
 In such cases it may be totally reasonable to spy them and test separately.

 _**But what about integration tests? - It's a good idea to have them.
 Few of them**_
-<br>You should test complex integrations (dependency inversions, base classes and hooks) using relevant testkits and renderes.
+<br>You should test complex integrations (dependency inversions, base classes and hooks) using relevant testkits and renderers.
-But such tests should focus on testing **integration**, not system behavior.
+But such tests should focus on testing **integration, not system behavior**.
 That's why you should not end up with many of such.

 _**I prefer FP (OOP) - It doesn't matter.
 At all**_
 <br>Such an architecture can be implemented using any programming paradigm.
 Careful abstraction organization matter, not coding style.